CCurl/c3/README.md

 -loop    (--)              Decrement I, Jump to DO if I > T.
 ' xxx    (--xt fl f)       Find word 'xxx' in the dictionary.
         NOTE: Words like IF/THEN/EXIT and BEGIN/UNTIL are not in the base c3.
-              They are just words that are defined in core.f
+              They are just words that are defined in core.c3

 *** REGISTERS ***
-+regs    (--)              Save the current registers. rX       (--n)             n: the value of register #X. rX+      (--n)             n: the value of register #X. Increment register X. rX-      (--n)             n: the value of register #X. Decrement register X. sX       (n--)             n: new value for register #X. iX       (--)              Increment register #X. dX       (--)              Decrement register #X.
++regs    (--)              Save the current registers (register-base += 10).
+rX       (--N)             N: the value of register #X. rX+      (--N)             N: the value of register #X. Then increment register X. rX-      (--N)             N: the value of register #X. Then decrement register X. sX       (N--)             Set register #X to N. iX       (--)              Increment register #X. dX       (--)              Decrement register #X.
--regs    (--)              Restore the last saved registers.
+-regs    (--)              Restore the last saved registers (register-base -= 10).
-        NOTES: The registers are stored in an array/stack with a "register-base".
+        NOTES: 1.
+The registers are stored in an array/stack with a "register-base".
-               +regs simply adds 10 to "register-base", so it is a very efficient operation.
+               2. +regs simply adds 10 to "register-base", so it is a very efficient operation.

 *** SYSTEM ***
 version  (--n)   n: c3 version*10 (e.g. - 4 => v0.4)